 As part of the University of Exeter Medical School, our research falls into two major areas: emerging threats to health and wellbeing posed by the environment, and the health and wellbeing benefits the natural environment can provide.
-Our aim is to produce research that will contribute to the economy of Cornwall and impact policy at a national and international level.
+Our aim is to produce research that will contribute to impact policy at a local, national and international level

-Placing business needs and expertise at the heart of our research is fundamental to our collaborative philosophy.
-Through joint studies, PhD projects, forums and interest groups, we are working with a range of organisations to ensure our research is informed by local issues and real world challenges.
+Placing wider business and community needs and expertise at the heart of our research is fundamental to our collaborative philosophy.
+Through joint studies, PhD projects, forums and interest groups, we are working in partnership with a range of organisations to ensure our research is informed both by local issues and real world challenges.